How to hire a fractional CTO: the playbook

 Step 3: Check for named outcomes, not general experience

 Ask for specific results from previous clients.
 Not sector experience.
 Results.
-"We helped a Dubai hospitality group move their direct booking rate from 4 per month to 17 in 60 days by building a WhatsApp qualifier" is a result.
+"We helped a regional hospitality group move their direct booking rate from direct bookings rose after the change. in 60 days by building a WhatsApp qualifier" is a result.
 "We have worked extensively in hospitality and understand the operational challenges" is marketing.

 Anonymised specifics are fine.
 Named clients are better.
 Vague sector claims are a red flag.